 - Available for Download click download to download the Title from within Usynth - Ready to install after a successful download, install this Title. - Ready for trial click the "Start Trial" button to start the 30-day trial period. - Trial period Usynth will display the days remaining.
-During or after the trial period, you can purchase a Usynth Title right from within the plugin. - Owned your Title is installed and properly authorized nothing left to do.
+During or after the trial period, you can purchase a Usynth Title right from within the plugin. - Buy Now click to visit our website if you want to purchase a product license. - Owned your Title is installed and properly authorized nothing left to do.